sajump-ixd/hello-world/README.md

-# hello-world: the logic of interaction // fall 2020
+# hello world: the logic of interaction // fall 2020